mathaywarduk/.com/_posts/2014-02-26-jekyll-search.markdown

 That's it explained in it's simplest form anyway.
 Try it out for yourself over on the [search page](/search) and let me know what you think.

-If you are interested in exactly how I've gone about this, you're in luck.
+If you're interested in exactly how I've gone about this, you're in luck.
 It's definitely not perfect yet, but, regardless, I have released the code [on GitHub](https://github.com/mathaywarduk/jekyll-search) so other Jekyll users can use it, alter it, even improve on it.

 There are a few things things I'd like to fix/tidy up in the future, like: